-- Redevelopment of Haymarket Station – Complete
+- £25m redevelopment of Haymarket Station – complete December 2013

-- Electrification of the Cumbernauld line in time for the Commonwealth Games and the introduction of electric trains – Complete
+- Electrification of the Cumbernauld line in time for the Commonwealth Games and the introduction of electric trains – complete

-- Electrification of the core Edinburgh to Glasgow via Falkirk High Line and the opening of Edinburgh Gateway station with connections to Fife line services
+- Electrification of the core Edinburgh to Glasgow via Falkirk High Line and the opening of Edinburgh Gateway station with connections to Fife line services - complete December 2016

-- 42 minute fastest journey time between Edinburgh and Glasgow and the introduction of 8 car electric trains
+- 42 minute fastest journey time between Edinburgh and Glasgow and the introduction of 8 car electric trains – complete December 2018

-- Redevelopment of Queen Street Station
+- £120m transformation of Queen Street Station - complete March 2021

 Redevelopment of Queen Street Station